MEET THE FLEET: AN IN-DEPTH LOOK AT NEW CAR FEATURES

-Over 17,000 customers provided input on the new cars during the design phase.
-Based on this input, the new cars will be:
+Over 35,000 customers participated in outreach events during the design phase.
+Based on their input, the new cars will be:

 - Quieter: "micro-plug" doors will help seal out noise and a new tapered wheel shape will provide a quieter ride

 - Cooler: cooling systems will distribute air directly to the ceilings, making it more comfortable for standees on hot days

 - Comfortable: padded seats will be covered with wipeable fabric for ease of cleaning

 - Easy to use: routes will be color coded like the BART system map, and next stop information will be readily available via automated announcements and digital screens.

-BART's goal is to order 1,000 new train cars, increasing the number of seats in the fleet by approximately 40%.
+BART's goal is to order 1,081 new train cars, increasing the number of seats in the fleet by 49%.

 For more information, click on a topic you'd like to read more about: